Untriel/TornZ_Exile/README.md

 2) Update your custom traders in exile_server_custom/traders/world
 3) PBO the exile_server_custom & add to to your server using -servermod=
 4) Merge the mpmission with your own mpmission file.
+5) You need to make loot tables for
+"zombies"
+"zombies_doctor"
+"zombies_police"
+"zombies_soldier"

 #### BattlEye Filters